h2tc-roboticsx/H2TC/README.md

 <!-- <details> -->
 <!-- <summary>Details</summary> -->

-In case you want to annotate your custom-captured data with annotations as described in [our paper](), we provide an annotation tool to label catch&throw activities with an interactive interface based on the processed data.
+In case you want to annotate your custom-captured data with annotations, we provide an annotation tool to label catch&throw activities with an interactive interface based on the processed data.
 To annotate, please:
 - **First** have the processed data under the directory `YOUR_PATH/data/take_id/processed`.
 The processed data can be obtained by processing the raw data as suggested in [Data Processing](#data-processing).